 But you, you're different.
 You don't just want to visit castles, you want to help restore castles.
 You're just as interested in drinking the wine as you are in picking the grapes on a vineyard.
 You want to immerse yourself fully in a European lifestyle by living and volunteering abroad in Europe.

 So, whether that means teaching English in Spain or working with children in Poland, Europe is just as full of volunteer opportunities as it is world class museums and sidewalk cafes.
-Go on now, explore all the ways you can explore Europe as more than a tourist.

 Europe is small but diverse.
 And when we talk about Europe, we're just as much referring to world powerhouses as we are emerging economies.